Flint corn

 Flint corn (Zea mays var. indurata; also known as Indian corn or sometimes calico corn) is a variant of maize, the same species as common corn.
 With less soft starch than dent corn (Zea mays indentata), flint corn does not have the dents in each kernel from which dent corn gets its name.
-Each kernel has a hard outer layer to protect the soft endosperm, therefore it is likened to being hard as flint, hence the name.
+To protect the soft endosperm, each kernel has a hard outer layer which is likened to being hard as flint, hence the name.
 It is one of six major types of corn, the others being dent corn, pod corn, popcorn, flour corn, and sweet corn.

 History

 Flint corn has a long history of cultivation by Native Americans.
 Researchers have identified flint corn cultivation beginning in the northwest ex-Mexican territories.
 Flint corn slowly spread from the American southwest through the southeast by about 1 CE and into the northeastern USA and southern Canada by about 1500 CE.
 Maize (corn) was initially domesticated in Mexico by native peoples about 9,000 years ago.
 They used many generations of selective breeding to transform a wild teosinte grass with small grains into the rich source of food that is modern Zea mays.